Access to abortion in Australia is highly variable due to the differing abortion laws between the states and territories.

 Regardless of the circumstances, the decision to have an abortion after the first trimester is never easy and women who are undergoing the procedure need special care and support.

-At Marie Stopes Australia, our experienced team of doctors, nurses and counsellors provide safe, surgical abortion up to 24 weeks’ gestation, as an alternative to early induced labour.
+At Marie Stopes Australia, our experienced team of doctors, nurses and counsellors in Melbourne provide safe, surgical abortion up to 24 weeks’ gestation, as an alternative to early induced labour.
 The procedure is performed under intravenous sedation.

 For more information and to make an appointment, please follow the links below.